 The transparent panel had to be fixed—I glued it in place with epoxy, sanded and filled around the edges, and painted the inside with primer, to stop a later internal coat of metallic paint showing through and darkening the external white.
 That left me with a clean, sanded external surface that would provide a firm bonding surface for the detailing.

 There’s also a small umbilical port on the Launch Umbilical Tower side of the SLA that needed to be created.
-I found a suitably sized square in one of Verlinden’s scribing templates, taped it in place, and scribed my way through the kit plastic.
+I found a suitably sized square in a scribing template from Verlinden Productions (now sadly defunct), taped it in place, and scribed my way through the kit plastic.
 Then I closed the hole with a piece of styrene sheet on the inside.
-(I’d embed a link to Verlinden Productions website, but it’s been flagged as containing malware for months now—you should be able to hunt down their products from your friendly modelling supply store, though.)

 After that, the photo-etched panel margins from New Ware were put in place on the upper SLA, along with the fairings around the spring ejector hinges at the base of each panel.
 This gave me a bit of a problem, because I wanted the upper SLA to still be detachable from the lower SLA, so that I can eventually put the LM in place.
 So the hinges and panel margins are glued only to the upper SLA, and lift away with it—it’s not an entirely realistic result, but it’s the best I could come up with.